Last updated on 10 March 2020

-User-Centered Design or UCD is important for creating digital products on Mobile, because it helps creators understand the fragmented contexts involved.
+Human-centered design (HCD) is important for creating digital products on mobile, because it helps creators understand the fragmented contexts involved.
 Many of us overlook these methods, because we work in a pressure cooker, where there isn’t enough time, budget, or resources to go that extra mile.

 By understanding people’s contexts, our experience comes closer to theirs, and our products better fit their needs.